 Self assessments can be a helpful tool to you when thinking about changing careers.
 They can help you identify your interests, discover your personality, determine your personal and work values, and identify your transferable skills.

-Take advantage of personal coaching programs where they are offered, such as in the Career One Stop unemployment centers or other local resources including the YMCA, YWCA, Vocational Career Centers, and Community Colleges Career Centers.
+Take advantage of personal coaching programs where they are offered, such as in the Career One Stop unemployment centers or other local resources including the Vocational Rehabilitation Agencies, and Community Colleges Career Centers.

 A variety of resources are available to assist you in changing careers